DevTKSS/DevTKSS.MyManufacturerERP/README.md

 ## The MyManufacturerERP solution

-MyManufacturerERP is a comprehensive ERP solution designed for highly scalable manufacturing business needcases.
-It provides tools for managing production, inventory, sales, and financials, all in one app, but on all platforms.
+MyManufacturerERP is a comprehensive ERP solution designed for highly scalable manufacturing business need cases.
+It provides tools for managing production, inventory, sales, and accounting, all in one app, but on all platforms.

 The initial target is to create this solution for my own manufacturing business, but it could get also a solution that can be used by other manufacturers as well.